Many people discuss food waste generated by restaurants and food manufacturers but often overlook the waste produced by the beverage industry.

 - Sensitive or hazardous substances like alcohol

-Handling all this waste in a proper way isn’t just good practice.
-Instead, it’s crucial if you want to stay compliant and sustainable while running a successful operation.
+Handling all this waste in an effective way isn’t just good practice; it’s crucial if you want to stay compliant and sustainable while running a successful operation.

 Waste management in the food and beverage industry is far from simple.
 Manufacturers and distributors face tons of issues, like having to manage massive volumes of liquid waste and staying compliant with complicated recycling processes.